Infineon/mbed-os-example-capsense/README.md

 # Introduction
-This example demonstrates implementing CapSense buttons and slider for PSoC 6 MCU with Mbed OS.
+This example demonstrates implementing CapSense® buttons and slider for PSoC® 6 MCU with Mbed OS using the [CapSense Middleware Library](https://github.com/cypresssemiconductorco/middleware-capsense).
 Additional PSoC 6-related code examples are available in other repos.
 See all examples at [Code Examples for Modus Toolbox](https://github.com/cypresssemiconductorco/Code-Examples-for-ModusToolbox-Software).

 # Instructions to run the CapSense code example

-Plug in the kit, and connect a serial terminal with 9600-8N1 setting to view the button status and slider position.

 1. Import the code example